-- 1. Bicycle Plan 2017 Summary Report Final 2018-04-13 [10.2.1.1] - 2.
-Bicycle Plan 2017 Technical Report Final 2018-04-13 [10.2.1.2] - 3.
-Community Engagement Summary Report Bicycle Report [10.2.1.3]
+Previous Items Directorate Business Unit File Reference Applicant Owner Asset Asset 251/2017 t Services t Planning & Management MP-033 Attachments 1.
+Bicycle Plan 2017 Summary Report - Final 2018-04-13 2.
+Bicycle Plan 2017 Technical Report - Final 2018-04-13 3.
+Community Engagement Summary Report - Bicycle Attachments 2.
+[10.2.1.1] Bicycle Plan 2017 Technical Report - Final 2018-04-13 [10.2.1.2]

 - 1. The purpose of this report is to consider the outcomes of the community engagement process for the draft City of Kalamunda Bicycle Plan 2017 (the Bicycle Plan). - 2.
 The Bicycle Plan was presented to Council in December 2017 and was subsequently advertised for public comment.
 A total of 78 submissions were received.
 Many of the submissions addressed specific projects, and these responses will be considered as the respective projects commence.
-Feedback on the training routes and affected areas has prompted the need to provide more information and priority to the training routes for safety and shared use. - 3.
-It is recommended that Council adopts the City of Kalamunda Bicycle Plan 2017 Technical Report and the City of Kalamunda Bicycle Plan 2017 Summary Report for implementation and endorses a funding level of \$500,000 per year of Municipal funds for consideration in the Long Term Financial Plan and respective Capital Budgets.
+Feedback on the training routes and affected areas has prompted the need to provide more information and priority to the training routes for safety and shared use.

+3. It is recommended that Council adopts the City of Kalamunda Bicycle Plan 2017 Technical Report and the City of Kalamunda Bicycle Plan 2017 Summary Report for implementation and endorses a funding level of \$500,000 per year of Municipal funds for consideration in the Long Term Financial Plan and respective Capital Budgets.